-The client's staff members, at all levels, are trained to perform their relevant tasks, and are provided with ongoing consulting and support to ensure the smooth running of security operations.
+The client's staff members, at all levels, are trained to perform their relevant tasks, and are provided with ongoing consulting and support toensure the smooth running of security operations.

-Security surveys and audits
+Security Surveys and Audits

-I-SEC's expert security consultants specializes in the performance of airports security surveys, the scope of which is determined together with the client, and can range from individual aspects of airport security to comprehensive, all-encompassing surveys.
+I-SEC's expert security consultants specialize in the performance of airport security surveys, the scope of which is determined together with the client, and can range from individual aspects of airport security to comprehensive, all-encompassing surveys.